alibouajila/Mydailynotes/README.md

 **My Daily Note App**

 ### Introduction
 My **Daily Note App** is designed to help users organize their daily tasks, thoughts, and important reminders in a structured and efficient manner.
-This app provides a simple yet powerful interface where users can jot down their notes, categorize them, and access them anytime with ease.
+This app provides a simple yet powerful interface where users can jot down their notes,access them and delete them anytime with ease.

 ### Key Features
 1. **User Authentication**